zulip/zulip/docs/testing/manual-testing.md

   - Use "restore drafts" to restore the draft.
   - Start composing a stream message and then abort using the little "x" icon in the compose box.
-  - Click on "New private message" and restore the draft.
+  - Click on "New direct message" and restore the draft.
 (You should now be sending to a stream.)

 - Click to send